areimel/Dungeon-Master-Audio/posts/tolex-lighters.md

 image_2: ""
 image_3: ""

-blurb: "Bring the stoner metal vibe to the next smokeout with our custom orange Tolex wrapped lighters."
+blurb: "Bring the doom metal vibe to the next smokeout with our custom orange Tolex wrapped lighters."

 sale_type: "Etsy"
 sale_url: "#"